nf-core/bacass/docs/usage.md

 ## Main Pipeline Arguments

+### `--annotation_tool`

+The annotation method to annotate the final assembly.
+Default choice is `prokka`, but the `dfast` tool is also available.
+For the latter, make sure to create your specific config if you're not happy with the default one provided.
+See [#dfast_config](#dfastconfig) to find out how.

 ### `--assembler`

 The assembler to use for assembly.
 Available options are `Unicycler`, `Canu`, `Miniasm`.
 The latter two are only available for long-read data, whereas Unicycler can be used for short or hybrid assembly projects.